Isabelle Poulet

 Isabelle Poulet is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
-She represents the riding of Laporte and was a member of the Coalition Avenir Québec.
+She represented the riding of Laporte and was a member of the Coalition Avenir Québec.

-In November 2025, she was expelled from caucus.
+In November 2025, she was expelled from caucus; according to François Legault and Pablo Rodriguez, she tried to join the Quebec Liberal Party.
 She now sits as an independent.
+She did not seek re-election in the 2026 general election.

+Poulet was previously a municipal councillor in Sainte-Julie, Quebec from 2005 to 2022.